IncentiveTaxonomy/Availability/README.md

 # Give Them Candy
 Cyberattacks are a major threat to organizations.
-To utilize employees' potential for organizational cybersecurity, incentives can be used to motivate them to participate actively in cybersecurity.
+To utilize employees' potential for organizational cybersecurity, incentives can motivate active engagement in cybersecurity.
 We conducted a systematic literature review (SLR) to create a taxonomy of cybersecurity incentives based on 46 publications.
 The evaluation of the developed taxonomy by 15 experts revealed very high inter-rater agreement, highlighting its robustness and potential applicability.

 This repository contains the interactive taxonomy's source code, the SLR and taxonomy building's documentation, the evaluation use cases, and interview questionnaires.